Numerics88/n88ParaViewPlugins/Build-Linux.md

 git clone git://paraview.org/ParaViewSuperbuild.git
 ```

-It is very important to get the exact version of ParaView that correspond to these instructions:
+It is very important to get the exact version of ParaView that corresponds to these instructions:

 ```sh
 cd ParaViewSuperbuild